pefarrell/pefarrell.github.io/index.md

 <h2 id="news">News</h2>

+<p>2026-06-08: Welcome to <a href="https://numpi.dm.unipi.it/people/federica-mugnaioni/">Federica Mugnaioni</a>!
+Federica is a PhD student at the Scuola Normale Superiore in Pisa, supervised by <a href="https://www.sns.it/en/persona/michele-benzi">Michele Benzi</a>.
+She is here for three weeks.</p>

 <p>2026-06-02: I gave an invited talk at the workshop on <a href="https://brinmrc.umd.edu/summer26-gpdecse/">
 Geometric PDE Challenges in Science & Engineering
 </a> in College Park, Maryland.
 The organisers are